WHAT YOU WILL NEED

 Rabbits of both sexes should be neutered.
 Aside from preventing breeding, castration stops males spraying urine and decreases mounting behaviour, whilst spaying females prevents the development of uterine and associated cancers which are very common in female rabbits, as well as also deceasing aggression linked to hormones.
 It is important that the operation is carried out by a vet who is confident and experienced with such procedures in rabbits.
 Adhesive is now used to seal the incision instead of the old fashioned method using external stitches, which were frequently chewed by the rabbit with often fatal results.
 Rabbits can be safely neutered at an early age, and this avoids the problems of fighting, breeding and issues with pair bonding.
 Males can be castrated as soon as their testicles descend, usually at around 10-12 weeks.
 Females can be safely spayed from 14-16 weeks, so long as they are in good health and weigh at least 1 kg.
 See separate article about neutering for more information, especially important if your rabbit is female.
 It is very rare but sometimes a female will make a nest of pulled fur shortly after she has been spayed.
 This is nothing to worry about so long as she does not interfere with her operation incision, so just check that all is well.

 Although extensively tested prior to this vaccine being made readily available, there is always going to be some cases where there may be some rabbits that react to the vaccination more significantly than others.
-Here at CottonTails we have had to date 72 rabbits vaccinated with the combined vaccine and have had 4 rabbits (6%) that have developed small nodules around the eyes, one of which also developed a dry skin patch at the site of the injection (March 2013).
+Here at CottonTails we have had a tiny number of rabbits that have reacted to the combined vaccination (although none in the last 18 months) and no reactions to the new RHD2 vaccine, which is excellent news. developed a dry skin patch at the site of the injection (March 2013).
 The eye symptoms developed approximately 8 days after the injection, the skin irritation appearing around 12 days.
 At no point were any of the rabbits ill, and they had good appetites and appeared to behave normally throughout.
 The symptoms disappeared within a few days with no long-term effects apart from one rabbit who, after about 50 days suddenly lost a lot of weight and went into a rapid decline.
 This may have been caused by something completely unrelated (such as E. cuniculi) as the symptoms are consistent with kidney problems, but at the time of writing she has responded very well indeed to treatment and I am hoping she will make a full recovery.
 I shall update this section with further information as and when I receive it.
 Currently my advice would still be to go ahead and have your rabbits vaccinated, as the chances of them catching and dying from either of the diseases is far higher than having mild side effects from the injection.
 The photo below shows one of the rabbits that had a mild reaction to the vaccination.

 Viral Haemorrhagic Disease (VHD) Viral Haemorrhagic Disease is a highly contagious condition, easily spread, and there are often no symptoms to indicate that anything is wrong.
 This disease is inevitably fatal and usually kills all rabbits in the vicinity.
 The photo below shows a very common reaction to the old type of single vaccination against VHD alone, which has now been phased out.
 Myxomatosis Your rabbit is more at risk from this disease if you live in a rural or semi-rural area, but cases have been observed in pet rabbits living in inner city areas as well as in house rabbits.
 The disease is usually spread by biting insects such as fleas and mosquitoes.
 E. cuniculi See also the section below.
 Rabbits should be treated with Panacur (Lapizole and other products available from your vet) to kill off any E. cuniculi (a common parasite) that may be present.
 This should be done at the same time as the vaccinations, and is a 9 day course given orally, and needs to be repeated if the rabbit mixes with others at any stage, or goes into boarding accommodation.
 If the rabbit has been diagnosed with E. cuniculi, the treatment would last 3-4 weeks.
 For more information about E. cuniculi, read the article about gut stasis on the web site.
 An excellent website about E. cuniculi can be found by following this link: http://www.eid.ac.cn/MirrorResources/7815/about.html